Byambyn Rinchen: Works

 Rinchen was a poet, essayist, short story writer, and novelist.
 His 1944 screenplay for Tsogt taij (1945), Mongolia's first historical feature film, earned him the state Choibalsan Prize.
 His most famous work is the trilogy Rays of Dawn (Üüriin tuyaa; 1951–1955, revised 1971), Mongolia's first published novel set during the 1921 revolution.
 It was criticized for its "archaic language" and "too detailed" descriptions of religious ceremonies, facets of pre-revolutionary life which Rinchen hoped to preserve as part of the country's cultural legacy.
 Lady Anu tells of Galdan Boshugtu Khan's resistance to Qing invaders, while his children's novel Zaan Zaluudai (1966) tells of Stone Age clans.
 Rinchen's other writings include The Princess (1969), The Great Migration (1972), Amban Sanduo (1973), a four-volume work on the Mongolian language, the collection Epic Poems of Our People, and the Ethnographical and Linguistic Atlas of Mongolia (1976).
 In poetry, he wrote the anti-clerical "For the Yellow Parasites" (Shira khubalza nartu), and "The Mongol Language", which describes it as "an ornament to the ears".
 A poem ostensibly about the ʼPhags-pa script criticized the government's abandonment of the traditional Mongolian script.

 As a scholar, Rinchen wrote on topics of Mongolian language and literature, and edited works of Mongolia's pre-modern literature.
 In the 1950s, he sought to publish a bibliography of the purged Zhamtsarano's publications, but was attacked by Mongol and Soviet scholars (one of which called him an "enemy of the people").
 He later managed to publish abroad Zhamtsarano's Russian translation of the Khalkha legal code.
 Rinchen also published shamanist (1959–1975) and folklore (1960–1972) texts, which he had been collecting since 1928; they were criticized for their content and publication in West Germany.

+Byambyn Rinchen was one of the key figures who helped shape the early intellectual and cultural links between Mongolia and Czechoslovakia.
+In the years following the establishment of diplomatic relations, he became an important interlocutor for Czechoslovak scholars travelling to Mongolia, introducing them to Mongolian language, literature, history, customs and cultural traditions.

+Rinchen was exceptional also for his knowledge of Czech language; he is described as the first Mongolian to have spoken the language.
+He visited Czechoslovakia several times and maintained close contacts with Czech and Czechoslovak scholars, including the linguist Pavel Poucha and the archaeologist Lumír Jisl.
+For them, he was not only a scholarly partner, but also a cultural guide in a country far from their own.

+His relationship with Czech culture was not one-sided.
+Rinchen was deeply interested in Czech history, literature and the Czech National Revival, whose emphasis on language and cultural identity resonated with his own scholarly and literary work.
+He also helped bring Czech literature to Mongolian readers, translating Julius Fučík’s Reportáž psaná na oprátce into Mongolian as Цаазын газар сурвалжилсан тэмдэглэл in 1951, and Alois Jirásek’s Staré pověsti české as Эртний чех домог тууж, published in Mongolian in two parts in 1965 and 1968.